Registrars service delivery

 The Royal Borough of Kensington and Chelsea currently employs 35 members of staff in the Registration Service:

-• one head of Registration Service
+• 1 Head of Registration Service

 Service locations